gillianassi/TheWindWaker_Remake/README.md

 Be sure to run  **Set-GP2_LIBS-EnvVariable.bat** before building the project.
 This can be found in the GP2_Libraries folder

+Afterwards you can simply open the .sln file, select the Overlord project as main project and build.

 # Copy right
 As this simply is a remake for educational purposes, copyright of the assets still belong to Nintendo.
 The base of the Overlord Engine was given by Digital arts and Entertainment for the course Graphics programming